Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-07-setup-draw.md

 # Setup and Draw

 These are the two main functions in p5.js.
-They are the most important and are built into this library.
+They are the most critical functions and built into this library.

 ## function setup()

-The setup function is the first function called and is called only once.  createCanvas is another built-in function that sets up the main window that allows us to draw.
+The setup function is the first function called and called only once.  createCanvas is another built-in function that sets up the main window that allows us to draw.

 It looks like this.